mnemocron/TDTS07-TDDI08/exam/README.md

 - Boundedness.
 - Liveness.
 - Reachability.

 How is each of these properties deﬁned?
-What is the practical signiﬁcance of each of these properties (what does it say about the sys- tem)?
+What is the practical signiﬁcance of each of these properties (what does it say about the system)?

 > - **boundedness**: number of tokens in a place does not exceed a limit. available resources are not exceeded
 > - **liveness**: for every system state, a transistion can be activated, important for deadlocks